 TradingSim offers simulators for either stocks and ETFs or futures.
 The stocks simulator includes data for 11,000 stocks and more than 1,000 ETFs, while the futures simulator includes data for the 20 most commonly traded contracts.
 Each simulator costs $24.75 per month on its own, or you can purchase stock and future data together for $35.75 per month.

 Paper trading platforms allow beginner traders to learn the ropes of trading safely as well as enable advanced traders to try out new strategies.
 While there are many free simulators, the best paper trading platforms typically require you to pay for data or to open a brokerage account.
-Ultimately, it’s important to look for a simulator that offers the specific tools you need to improve your trading strategy, as different paper trading platforms have different strengths and weaknesses.
+Ultimately, it’s essential to look for a simulator that offers the specific tools you need to improve your trading strategy, as different paper trading platforms have different strengths and weaknesses.